ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ---

 ## Searching For Manuals
-HINT 1: man man teaches you advanced usage of the man command itself, and you must use this knowledge to figure out how to search for the hidden manpage that will tell you how to use /challenge/challenge
+Use advanced `man` command techniques to find a hidden manual page.
+First read `man man` to learn advanced usage, then search for the randomly named manual page that explains how to use `/challenge/challenge`.

-HINT 2: though the manpage is randomly named, you still actually use /challenge/challenge to get the flag!

 ### Solve
 **Flag:** `pwn.college{helloworld}`